daops/ASEM/README.md

-# Advanced Software Engineering Model (ASEM)
+# Advanced Software Engineering Model (ASEM™)
-Advanced Software Engineering Model (ASEM)  is a cloud native oriented software engineering model based on DevOps which is created for the third software engineering revolution.
+Software is the core of digital transformation.
+In the digital era, the method we produce software also needs to be digitized.Advanced Software Engineering Model (ASEM) is a digital method to build software.
+ASEM is a cloud native oriented software engineering model based on DevOps which is created for the third software engineering revolution.

 ASEM consists of 7 parts: